jubeenshah/jubeenshah.github.io/index.md

 Looking for a mentor to help me.
 So if you can help, please do! :) [Link](/_posts/2023-11-12-looking-for-mentor.md)

 Have a look around.
 Feel free to send any feedback my way.
 It is becoming a weekend project rather than "one and done".
+Sharing some of my previous projects, blogs, certifications and other things over the years.

 You can reach me through my [LinkedIn](https://www.linkedin.com/in/jubeen-shah/), at this point.